Selected departures from March to November 2020

 The city of Figaro, this is the setting for another classic opera, Carmen.
 It’s also the home of flamenco, the origins of which are lost in the aeons of time.
 In short, this is the essence of Spain.

-After breakfast we have a tour of this beguiling city, during which we’ll see the world’s largest Gothic cathedral and the awe-inspiring yet enchanting Alcázar, the fortified palace of the Moors with a richness of decoration which will astound you.
+After breakfast we have a tour of this beguiling city, during which we’ll see the awe-inspiring semi-circular Plaza de España, a fine example of Renaissance Revival and Moorish Revival styles of Spanish architecture.
 You’ll also see the Tower of Gold, so named as it was used to store plunder from the Americas, and much more.
-During the afternoon you’re free to explore Seville at your leisure and, if you wish, you could take a cruise on one of the many river boats.
+During the afternoon you’re free to explore Seville at your leisure, during this time you could visit the fortified palace of the Alcázar or the world’s largest Gothic cathedral which is the final resting place of the great navigator, Christopher Columbus.
+Alternatively if you wish, you could take a cruise on one of the many river boats.

 Today we have a free day.
 There are the ‘musts’ to revisit if you wish, such as the Alcázar, the fortified palace of the Moors with a richness of decoration which will astound you, and the cathedral, but also take time to wander around the Barrio Santa Cruz, the former Jewish quarter of the medieval city, and the smart pedestrianised Calle Sierpes, a street full of beautiful shops selling high-quality leather goods.
 The Maria Luisa Park is a beautiful display of colour where you can relax and indulge in a spot of people-watching.